•

 Length

-- Manuscripts should be double-spaced, in 12-point Times New Roman, with 1-inch margins
+• Manuscripts should be double-spaced using 12-point Times New Roman with 1-inch margins.

 Abstract

-- The abstract should describe the approach and purpose of the review
+• Describe the approach and purpose of the review.

 Required Components